Legoless/Analytical/README.md

 ### Identification

 If your application has identified user, you should call `identify` method.
 If your user is anonymous, you may use `analytics.deviceId` property to retrieve UUID.
 After first retrieval, it is stored to `UserDefaults` and used in all next calls.
+If your application is linked to `iAd.framework`, it will return `ASIdentifierManager.sharedManager().advertisingIdentifier` as a `String`.
+Analytics does not depend on iAd and will use runtime introspection to detect it.

 ```swift
 analytics.identify(analytics.deviceId)